pf1999/naver-news-crawler/README.md

-## News-Crawler
+## News Crawler
-Naver and Daum news web crawler via JSoup + Selenium.
+Naver and Daum news web crawler via Jsoup + Selenium.

+It will crawling all of news from naver and daum, or if you specified categories what you want, it only crawling those things.

+Unfortunately naver using `ajax` to refresh page for updated news in every some minutes.
+So, I had to use `selenium`, because using `ajax` means web page is loaded dynamically and Jsoup cannot read them.
+For these behind story, you have to install `firefox` browser and download its driver.
+Crawler will open new instance of browser and use it to crawling.

 ## Core Library Versions
 * [Jsoup](https://jsoup.org/download) : 1.11.3